Unexpected Family Update Take 2 & How to Grieve with God

 It’s here where I can share things as I would if I saw you in the lobby at Church on Sunday and just wanted to hug you and share what’s been going on.
 I’d give you some details as the Lord led.

-I wouldn’t necessarily share all those details preaching from the stage, but as the Lord leads.
+I wouldn’t necessarily share all those details preaching from the stage, but rather as the Lord leads publicly and individually.

 But if you feel ready to hear the story, and you choose to click on over to the blog post- well, there we can grab a virtual cup of coffee and share with one another.